Alucardz18/Uber-Rides-/README.md

     - Zoomed Boxplot: Miles under 100
     - Histogram: Miles under 40

-# Insights & Observations 👀

-- From Count Plots:
-    - Most rides were booked for business purposes.
-    - The most common purposes for booking were Meetings and Meal/Entertainment.
-    - The majority of rides occurred between 10 AM – 5 PM (Afternoon).

-- From Heatmap:
-    - Business and Personal ride categories were highly negatively correlated, confirming earlier findings.
-    - Other features did not show strong correlations with each other.

-- From Monthly Trends:
-    - Ride counts were irregular across months.
-    - Fewer rides were observed in November, December, and January, likely due to winter in Florida, US.

-- From Distance Analysis:
-    - Most cabs were booked for short distances around 4–5 miles.
-    - The majority of rides were within 0–20 miles.
-    - Very few rides exceeded 20 miles.

 # Data Preprocessing ⚙️
 - Missing PURPOSE values replaced with 'Unknown'
 - Converted START_DATE and END_DATE to datetime